jmansell90/autobot/README.md

   - copy    Direct copy using cp.
 Useful for seeding and managing files outside of filebot

   Patterns: See [FileBot's Documentation](https://www.filebot.net/naming.html) on expressions

+  ### ToDo
+  - Create 'finish' variable in config to run commands for each file after processing
+  - Move deluge control code to its own script to work with 'finish'